pgmrgeek/PhotoboothMgr/README.md

 Second step, Launch Pic2Print using the "launch.bat" found in the software folder, and for debugging purposes.
 The batch file  creates any missing folders, and passes command line switches to Pic2Print, enabling some extra buttons, specifically, the Debug button, for a verbose listing of internal operations and to verify emails being sent.
 Also, Photoshop is launched with a sample JPG with printer setup instructions.

-Photoshop should have fireup via the "Launch.bat". if not, fire up photoshop manually.
-Load the following action set: c:\OnSite\actions\onsite.printing.atn.
+Photoshop should have fired-up via the "Launch.bat". if not, fire up photoshop manually.
+Remove any prior versions of "Onsite.Printing.atn" that might be loaded in photshop.
+Now, load the new "Onsite.Printing.atn" file found in c:\OnSite\actions\onsite.printing.atn by dragging & dropping into photoshop.
 If you use Photoshop CS3 or later and you encounter problems, you might have to rewrite the "psload.exe" droplet in the software folder.
 Select the first action named "Automatic Mode for Droplet" in the "Onsite.Printing" action set, then run "file->Automate->Create Droplet", overwriting psload.exe in the "c:\OnSite\software" folder.

-When Pic2Print fires up, it opens the main control panel and a Configuration form.
-In the Configuration form, select your printer paper size, and the layout you wish to use.
+When Pic2Print fires up, it opens the main control panel and a configuration form.
+In the configuration form, select your printer paper size, and the layout you wish to use.
 Check the "File Output Only" box so you can process images without creating prints.
 I suggest selecting each layout, and generating test images to get to know the various layouts.
 You can check/uncheck foreground, greenscreen, multiple backgrounds, to see the effects on the images and operations.
 Also, email setup works fine.
 MMS text messages go out as email to the various phone carriers.
-Check out the "c:\OnSite\printed" folder to see the final outputs.
+See below for more information on setting up the email & cloud form.
+Once you do some test runs, check out the "c:\OnSite\printed" folder to see the final outputs.

+Printing Issues -

-This system works by printing to the default printer, so make sure your photo printer is setup as the Windows default printer.
+For CS2, this system works by printing to the default printer, so make sure your photo printer is setup as the Windows default printer.
 Validate this setting via the Windows Control Panel applet.
 If you change default printers, you will have to restart photoshop.
 Once you've confirmed the default printer, load an image.
 This allows you to execute Photoshop's "File->Page Setup" for the proper print size and orientation.
-The Launch batch file will pre-load an image into photoshop with some helps on the Sony and DNP printers.
-You can rewrite this file with your own reminders.
-Once done, you're ready to print; uncheck the "File Output Only" checkbox and print away.
+The Launch batch file will pre-load 'pssetup.jpg' into photoshop showing some helps on the Sony and DNP printers.
+(You can rewrite this file with your own instructions on setup).
+For PS CC, configure the 'File->Print' dialog for the attached printer, paper size, and check 'Scale to Media'.
+Once done, you're ready to print.
+Execute 'File->Print One Copy' to print 'pssetup.jpg'.
+It might look ugly due to the uprezing, but if it prints, you're good to go.
+Uncheck the "File Output Only" checkbox in Pic2Print configuration panel and print away!
 If prints do not come out, I recommend taking baby steps.
 Load an image in photoshop and work out any problems printing it.
 Once that connection is established, use Pic2Print to print one image.

 All systems Go!
 Please use GitHub Issues list on this repository to address problems and bugs.